nihal-kp/exam-management-system/README.md

 2. Run 'php artisan migrate'
 3. Finally run 'php artisan serve' or navigate to the base URL for the output.

+For accessing the admin panel for teachers, please visit http://base_url/teacher

 This project involves:-